-Let’s face it: being responsible for another human being’s nutrition, health, education, and safety (for an entire lifetime), while running on little to no sleep, is a hard job.
+Let’s face it: being responsible for another human being’s nutrition, health, education, and safety (for an entire lifetime), while running on little to no sleep and trying to maintain a healthy mental state is a hard job.

-But do we sometimes make it harder than it needs to be?
+But do we sometimes make such processing harder than it needs to be?
 Do we make it more emotionally exhausting?
 Do we run the risk of harming our relationships with our children by getting stuck in negative mindsets?

 3 Toxic Parenting Mindsets – And How To Turn Them Around

-Sometimes we get stuck in negative ruts, with negative impacts on our parenting.
+Sometimes we get stuck in negative ruts, which has negative impacts on our parenting.

 This happens most often when we go into survival mode after a crisis, or even afterwards when we’re trying to find a new ‘normal’.

 The way in which we view our situation can significantly influence how we parent.
-It can be difficult to switch mindsets but, at the same time, it can be a simple fix for many parenting problems.
+It can be difficult to switch mindsets but, at the same time, a switch can be a simple fix for many parenting problems.

 We can’t always change a situation, and we can’t rush through a challenging stage in parenthood.
-However, we can change our view of it, and make it better for ourselves and for our children.
+We can, however, change our view of it, and make it work better for ourselves and for our children.

 Here are 3 toxic mindsets, and suggestions for ways you can turn them around:

-We read parenting books, we watch ‘reality’ shows, and we catch glimpses of our friends’ children.
-Then we start to think about our own.
+We read parenting books, we watch ‘reality’ shows and we catch glimpses of our friends’ children.
+Then we start to think about our own kids.
 Surely our two-year-old ought to have reached a certain stage.
 And our baby should definitely be sleeping through the night by now.

 We expect our six-year-old to do as he’s told without ever making a mistake, which we perceive as disobedience and disrespect.